-"Writer's Wednesdays", a collaborative initiative between the UWI Writing Centre and the Library, commenced at the Writing Centre to allow UWI student writers to benefit from feedback and support of the Writing Centre Staff and Librarians.
+"Writer's Wednesdays", a collaborative initiative between the UWI Writing Centre and the Library, commenced at the Writing Centre to allow UWI student writers to benefit from feedback and support of the Writing Centre Staff and Librarians at a central venue.
 This service was open to all levels of students and for every academic discipline with projects that include writing and research.
-A representative from both units was available for consultation on the allotted Wednesdays from 1:00pm- 4:00pm.
+A representative from both units was available for consultation on allotted Wednesdays from 1:00 pm-4:00 pm.